Cancer touches us All!

 Host an Event

-We offer three types of cornhole play (double elimination, round robin, and switcholio) and three models by which to host an event.
-Click here to read more about the different models and choose the best one for you!
+We offer two structures for your donation to bring Cornhole for Cancer to your company and community.
+The minimum donation for our service is $6000; click here to read more about the donation models and choose the best one for you!
 Then sign up below to get started.
 Any questions, please call our office at 267.708.0510 and we can help decide which one is right for you!

 Register for an Event